Jón Guðmundsson

-Jón Guðmundsson (1904 – 1980) was an Icelandic chess player, three-times Icelandic Chess Championship winner (1932, 1936, 1937), Chess Olympiad individual gold medal winner (1939).
+Jón Guðmundsson (1904 – 1980) was an Icelandic chess player, three-times Icelandic Chess Championship winner (1932, 1936, 1937), Chess Olympiad and an individual gold medal winner (1939).

 Biography

 In the 1930s Jón Guðmundsson was one of the most promising young chess players in Iceland.
-He three times won the Icelandic Chess Championship (1932, 1936, 1937).
+He won the Icelandic Chess Championship thrice (1932, 1936, 1937).
+He was part of the historic team that won the President's Cup in Argentina at the 1939 Chess Olympiad.
+There, Jón defeated all his opponents in the finals, but then retired from chess.

 Jón Guðmundsson played for Iceland in the Chess Olympiads: